vinaysathwik-ai/StudyPlan/CONTRIBUTING.md

 > git push origin main
 >
 > # Step 2 — Then create your feature branch
-> git checkout -b your-feature/issue-name
+> git checkout -b your-feature-name
 > ```

 1. **One PR = One Purpose**: fix one bug, add one feature, or improve documentation.